 - i.
-Candidates for mayor may also stand for and/or a community board if they wish (and vice versa). - ii.
+Candidates for mayor may also stand for council if they wish (and vice versa). - ii.
 Candidates are required to record on the nomination paper if they are standing for election in any other elections in New Zealand. - iii.
-Candidates need not necessarily be a resident or ratepayer of the ward or community board in which they are seeking election, or for that matter, Ashburton District, but candidates are required to record on the nomination paper if they reside in the election area or not. - iv.
+Candidates need not necessarily be a resident or ratepayer of the ward in which they are seeking election, or for that matter, Ashburton District, but candidates are required to record on the nomination paper if they reside in the election area or not. - iv.
 Section 60 of the Local Electoral Act 2001 states: